hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 #### With nested items

-Set `hasSubItems` to show or signify that a link has a nested level of navigation.
+Use `hasSubItems` to show or signify that a link has a nested level of navigation.

 ![List item with sub-items](/assets/components/side-nav/list-item-with-nested-items.png)